Skip to content

 Here’s the Takeaway:

-And what about selling pearls to a bride for her wedding day?
+And what about selling Pearls to a bride for her wedding day?
 Chances are she doesn’t know about the superstition or doesn’t care.
-For generations, brides have made pearls tradition so sell her the most beautiful pearls you have and wish her the best!
+For generations, brides have made Pearls a tradition — so sell her the most beautiful Pearls you have and wish her the best!

 In areas of Southeast Asia, tradition advises against buying or wearing diamonds with deep, black inclusions.
 Such imperfections may bring bad luck and great misfortune to the wearer and their loved ones.

 Interestingly enough, some of the earliest recorded mentions of diamonds come from ancient Indian literature.
 Diamonds were associated with purity, cleanliness, and tied to the Hindu deity Indra – King of all Gods.
 The Sanskrit word for diamond is varja, which translates to “thunderbolt.”
-So it makes sense, that only the most brilliant, radiant diamonds would suffice.
-Perhaps this ideology has made its way into modern culture since some Southeastern Asian cultures focus more on Clarity than the other 3 C’s.
+So, it makes sense that only the most brilliant, radiant diamonds would suffice.
+Perhaps this ideology has made its way into modern culture since some Southeastern Asian cultures focus more on clarity than the other three Cs.
+Click here to learn about diamond cut, color, clarity, and carat weight.

 Here’s the Takeaway: